Technology · Architecture Reference

 }

-All five flows share the same Relationship Layer underneath.
+All five flows share the same Mind Layer underneath.
 Moving between them is a code-level change, not a re-platforming — per-user state, learned weights, and accumulated memory all carry across.

 The agent on day 90 is not the agent on day 1.
 It has learned this user specifically.